MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 # Recommendations for monitoring and threat detection

-**Applies to Well-Architected Framework Security checklist recommendation:**
+**Applies to this Azure Well-Architected Framework Security checklist recommendation:**

 |[SE:11](checklist.md)|Have a holistic monitoring strategy that relies on modern threat detection mechanisms that can be integrated with the platform.
 Mechanisms should reliably alert for triage and feed signals into existing SecOps processes.|
 |---|---|